chenxcynthia/chenxcynthia.github.io/_pages/about.md

 <h3> about </h3>

 Hi!
-I'm Cynthia, a senior at Harvard studying CS.
+I'm Cynthia, a senior at Harvard studying Computer Science and Statistics.
 I'm passionate about building software in AI + data and researching visualization methods for AI interpretability.
 I've interned at at [Scale AI](scale.com), [IMC Trading](imc.com), [Hudson River Trading](https://www.hudsonrivertrading.com/), and [LinkedIn](linkedin.com).
 At Harvard, I am a Teaching Fellow for a CS course on artistic data visualization and also help organize events for the Harvard startup community.

 Some things I've worked on:
 - Building APIs for Scale AI's [Enterprise Generative AI Platform](https://scale.com/generative-ai-platform).